-In the first instance, it will be the decision of the Complaints manager as to whether the status is withdrawn; this is because he or she has full knowledge of how that complainant has acted in the past and would be aware of any previous periods of compliance by the complainant which were later followed by non-compliance.
+Outlined in the letter advising the complainant of their status, will be a review date.
+At this review date the Complaints Manager, in the first instance, will take the decision as to whether the status is withdrawn; this is because he or she has full knowledge of how that complainant has acted in the past and would be aware of any previous periods of compliance by the complainant which were later followed by non-compliance.
 Should the status be withdrawn, it would always be with the provision that it could be re-instituted at any time.
 This would be on the decision of the Complaints Manager alone, who would prepare a letter for the Chief Executive to sign but would not need to provide further rationale.